-The Museum of Byzantine Icons and Relics of Archdiocese of Crete is located in the Venetian church of St. Catherine of Sinai, in the center of Heraklion and next to the cathedral of Saint Minas.
-The 16th century church was the main temple of the monastery the dependency of St. Catherine of Sinai in Heraklion, which was earlier established (10th century).
+The Museum of Byzantine Icons and Relics of the Archdiocese of Crete is located in the Venetian church of Saint Catherine of Sinai, in the center of Heraklion and next to the cathedral of Saint Minas.
+The 16th century church was the main temple of the monastery the dependency of Saint Catherine of Sinai in Heraklion, which was established in the 10th century.

 The church belongs to an architectural variant of the type of cross-roofed church in which not only the transverse arch, but also the sanctuary area are housed lower than the longitudinal arch.
 To the northeast it communicates with the domed chapel of the Holy Ten Martyrs (17th century).